tarantool/tarantool/doc/sphinx/book/replication/index.rst

     :Q: What if replication causes security concerns?
-    :A: Prevent unauthorized replication sources by associating a password with every user that has access privileges for the relevant spaces.
+    :A: Prevent unauthorized replication sources by associating a password with every user that has access privileges for the relevant spaces, and every user that has a replication :ref:`role <rep-role>`.
 That way, the :ref:`URI` for the :confval:`replication_source` parameter will always have to have the long form ``replication_source='username:password@host:port'``